googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.AspNetCore/docs/index.md

 ## Initializing Google Diagnostics (ASP.NET Core 2.0+)

-The preferred way to initialize Google Diagnostics services in ASP.NET Core 2.0 or higher is using the `UseGoogleDiagnostics` extentension method on `IWebHostBuilder`.
+The easiest way to initialize Google Diagnostics services in ASP.NET Core 2.0 or higher is using the `UseGoogleDiagnostics` extentension method on `IWebHostBuilder`.
 This configures Logging, Tracing and Error Reporting middleware.

+If your application is runnng on GAE you don't need to provide a value for `ProjectID`, `Service` and `Version` since they can be automatically obtained by the `UseGoogleDiagnostics` method.
+The values used will be the ones associated with the running application.

+If your application is running on GKE or GCE you don't need to provide a value for `ProjectID` since it can be automatically determined by the `UseGoogleDiagnostics` method.
+It will be the `ProjectID` of the Google Cloud Project where the application is running.
+You do need to provide values for `Service` and `Version`, with which to identify the running application.

+If your application is running outside of GCP, including when it runs locally, then you'll need to provide the `ProjectID` of the Google Cloud Project in which to store the diagnostic information as well as the `Service` and `Version` with which to identify your application.

 {{sample:Diagnostics.UseGoogleDiagnostics}}

 You can still initialize the separate components using the extension methods below.
+This can be useful if you only need to use some of the components or, for instance, if you need to access the `Configuration` property on the `Startup` class to obtain values for `ProjectID`, `Service` or `Version`.

 ## Registering Error Reporting